wesovilabs/beyond/README.md

 ## Goals

 - Provide a handy tool that helps us to build reusable aspects.
-- AOP based in AST modifications
+- Code generation based in AST modifications
 - A mechanism to build golang applications under AOP paradigm.

 # Getting Started